Atropine eye drops for myopia in young adults

 Myopia, also known as short-sightedness or near-sightedness, causes vision to become blurred in the long distance, and the need for glasses or contact lenses to bring the eye back into focus.

-Myopia is a lifelong condition and increases risk of potentially sight threatening conditions in later life, leading the World Health Organization to classify myopia as a global health concern.1
+Myopia is a lifelong condition and increases risk of potentially sight threatening conditions in later life, leading the World Health Organization to classify myopia as a global health concern.

-In most cases, myopia starts in childhood, and then progressively increases typically up until early adulthood when it stabilizes.2 For some people, though, myopia can still progress in the 20s, with over one-third showing some worsening of their myopia over that decade.3-5
+In most cases, myopia starts in childhood, and then progressively increases typically up until early adulthood when it stabilizes.

 Myopia control in young adults

 In young adults, myopia progression can occur but is less rapid and frequent than in kids and younger teens.
-This is partly because myopia progression starts to stabilize in the late teenage years, with half of young myopes naturally ceasing their myopia progression by age 16.2 Hence, there is very little research on treatments to slow myopia progression in older teenagers and young adults, as most research is concentrated on the faster time of myopia progression in childhood.2
+This is partly because myopia progression starts to stabilize in the late teenage years, with half of young myopes naturally ceasing their myopia progression by age 16.

-Despite this lack of available information, experts recommend that myopia control treatments which are commenced in childhood should ideally continue as long as possible,6,7 and into early adulthood to have the best overall impact on slowing myopia progression.
+Despite this lack of available information, experts recommend that myopia control treatments which are commenced in childhood should ideally continue as long as possible,

 Around half of young people with myopia reach stability around age 16, but this means half will still experience myopia progression into their late teens and early 20s.
 Myopia control treatments can help but there is less evidence for their effectiveness in young adults.